Hase Station (Kanagawa)

-Hase Station (長谷駅, Hase-eki) is a commuter railway station on the Enoshima Electric Railway (Enoden) located in the Hase neighborhood of the city of Kamakura, Kanagawa Prefecture, Japan.
+Hase Station (長谷駅, Hase-eki) is a railway station on the Enoshima Electric Railway (Enoden) located in the Hase neighborhood of Kamakura, Japan.

-Lines
+Service

-Hase Station is served by the Enoshima Electric Railway Main Line and is 8.3 km from the terminus of the line at Fujisawa Station.
+Hase Station is served by the Enoshima Electric Railway Main Line and is located 8.3 km from the line's terminus at Fujisawa Station.

-Station layout

-The station consists of two opposed side platform serving two tracks, connected by a level crossing.
-The station is attended.
+The station consists of two opposed side platforms serving two ground-level tracks.
+The Kamakura-bound side of the station contains a staffed ticket office, coin lockers, and a Tully's Coffee outlet.
+Within the paid area, the station has a restroom.
+The station is staffed during all operating hours, with the ticket office open from 10:00 to 19:00.

 History

 Hase Station was opened on 16 August 1907.

 The current station building dates from April 2020.

 Station numbering was introduced to the Enoshima Electric Railway January 2014 with Hase being assigned station number EN12.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 9,276 passengers daily, making it the 4th used of the 15 Enoden stations.

 The average passenger figures for previous years (boarding passengers only) are as shown below.